pnarwa/nano-capstone/README.md

       - model_utils.py : script with common functions used in model training and classification<BR>
       - plot_utils.py : script with common functions used in plotting the graphs and charts<BR>
 - \data : data used in the analysis, classification<BR>
-      - train-jpg/train_*.jpg : folder containing the satellite images in jpg format used in training and classification<BR>
+      - train-jpg/train_\*.jpg : folder containing the satellite images in jpg format used in training and classification<BR>
       - train_v2.csv : csv containing the labels associated with the images<BR>
       - train_labels.csv : csv generated during the data pre-processing phase, this contains the target dataframe<BR>
-      - amazon_forest_part*npz : npz files generated during the data pre-processing phase, these contain the image data<BR>
-        converted to numpy array format
+      - amazon_forest_part\*npz : npz files generated during the data pre-processing phase, these contain the image data converted to numpy array format.

 Please note that due to file size limits the complete set of jpg images has not been uploaded to github.
 As a reference only<BR>
 1000 images have been uploaded.
 To download the complete set, please see the [Kaggle site](https://www.kaggle.com/competitions/planet-understanding-the-amazon-from-space/data)